Day - 1

 Notes: This trip visits places that are at high altitude, and as a result some people can suffer from altitude sickness, regardless of age or physical health.
 Please see the ‘Health’ section of the trip notes for more important information on this.

-Location: Amazon Jungle - Take an early morning transfer to Lima airport for a flight to Puerto Maldonado in the Amazon Jungle, where you'll be staying for two nights.
+Location: Amazon Jungle - Take an early morning transfer to Lima airport for a flight to Puerto Maldonado in the Amazon Jungle.
 The flight should take around three hours, including a 30-45 minute stop in Cusco (during this stop you will not disembark the plane).
 Upon your arrival at around midday, the lodge staff will take you to their office in town.
 Upon arrival at the Jungle lodge office you will be provided with a small duffle bag to pack your personal items required for the duration of your jungle stay.
 The remainder of your items will be stored securely in the office.
-From the office, you'll travel by private vehicle to the port, this drive is approximately 45 minutes.
+From the office, you'll travel by private vehicle to the port, this drive is approximately 1 hour on a bumpy road.
 You’ll then take a motorised canoe upriver to your jungle lodge in the Madre de Dios area (approximately 2 - 2.5 hours).
 Lunch today is a packed lunch that you will be given during the boat ride.
 Once you arrive there is time to unpack and unwind before a short orientation and briefing.
+Tonight you will either head out on canoes to spot caimans or go on a jungle night walk to try and spot nocturnal animals.

 Day - 4